fredcallaway/hci/README.md

 hci
 ===

-A graphic drawing program with natural language input
+A graphic drawing program that operates using text-based, natural language input.